 This is a follow up story for Jimmy Joy.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published about 3 years ago, check it out here.

 Hello!
 Remind me who you are and what business you started.

 My name is Joey van Koningsbruggen, I’m 32 years old and the founder of Jimmy Joy.
 I started the company all by myself in May of 2014 at age 24—still in diapers, and my first batch of Jimmy Joy also looked like something you would find in a diaper.
 But I kept improving the formula, assembled a great team and now we have a whole assortment of beautiful and delicious meals to choose from: the Plenny Shake, Plenny Bar, Plenny Drink, and the Plenny Pot.
 All our products are vegan and nutritionally complete.